 6. Twelve Apostles Lodge Walk, Victoria

-The next one in the list is the Twelve Apostles Lodge walk, a trail truly alive with its surroundings of native bushland and the exotic wildlife.
+The next one in the list of trails for hiking in Australia is the Twelve Apostles Lodge walk, a trail truly alive with its surroundings of native bushland and the exotic wildlife.
 The trail will take you through unknown landscapes and gift you a variety of scenery with spectacles of the coastline that connects Apollo Bay to the iconic Twelve Apostles.

 Tip: Twelve Apostles Lodge Walk offers both a cooler climate within the rain forests and the warm sunny weather on the remote beaches that you will cross; it has something in store for every hiker.
 Don’t miss it.
 Witness Australia’s famous wildlife like wallabies, koalas and fur seals.